IntelliSOFT-Consulting/PSS-Insight-v2-Deployment/README.md

 ##### Pre-requisites

 - **DHIS2 Server instances**:
-  - Ensure that your national instance of DHIS2 is running.
+  - Ensure that your national instance of DHIS2 is running (This is the instance just installed).
   - Ensure that you have the URL to the international instance.
-- Confirm that the following environment variables have been set correctly in the [.env](./.env) file
+- Confirm that the following environment variables have been set correctly in the [.env](./national/.env) file

 #### .env file setup
 | Variable        | Description                                                                              |